Why you should seriously consider joining the many expats choosing to live, work and retire in Portugal!

 Many people fail to realise just how sophisticated and culturally fine this special country is.
 Those that do are often people who have been thinking of moving to Portugal for some time and already know what a stunning place it is…so don’t miss out on your chance.
 If you’re thinking of retiring abroad or emigrating from the UK, consider Portugal as a very real option and the Algarve beaches are just the start of it!

 Portugal was once a colonial empire and at its height called no less than 53 countries its own.
 It was one of the world’s first notable maritime powers and was home to many of our most famous explorers.

 The climate is considered to be the best in Europe with hot summers and wet winters offering relief to residents as well as some excellent growing conditions for the beautiful plants and flowers which thrive even in coastal areas.

 For would-be expats looking for an ideal location to move to, Portugal has it all.
-It’s likely though that you’ve got a lot of questions to ask before you begin making plans to migrate to Portugal from the UK so check out our top ten reasons to move to Portugal and the Algarve below!
+It’s likely though that you’ve got a lot of questions to ask before you begin making plans to migrate to Portugal from the UK so check out our top ten reasons to move to Portugal, Lisbon and the Algarve below!
 They’ll put a lot of your concerns on the backburner!

 1: The best climate in Europe